SuperDyl/cookbook/README.md

 * Add WYSIWYG view
 * Allow adding recipes to multiple cookbooks
 * Ensure that ingredient and instruction fields are cleaned before posting recipe
+* Changing focus into a text field should place the cursor in the appropriate location